 All transport around the island is done by foot and boat.
 The locals also use donkeys because cars and motor vehicles are prohibited, so as to keep the scenery unspoiled.
 The ferry to Hydra takes just 1 hour and half from Athens.

 Aegina is mostly popular as a family destination, as it has a serene atmosphere and charming villages.
 Although the island is small in size, it has a wonderful landscape, sandy beaches, and many historical landmarks.
 Aegina was a great naval power in ancient Greece and the capital of Greece for the year 1828.
 Remnants of its rich history are found all around the island, with the most important being the Ancient Temple of Athena Aphaia, built in the 6th century BC, Markellos Tower, and the Neoclassical buildings in the Town.

 Aegina also has some excellent tourist resorts, such as Agia Marina, Souvala and Marathon.
 Each September, there is a festival dedicated to pistachio, an important local product, with many producers participating.
 As the ferry to Aegina takes only 1 hour from Athens, it is a popular destination especially during summer weekends.

 Agistri is a tiny island in the Saronic Gulf, with daily ferry connections to Piraeus.
 The hydrofoil (quick) ferry to Agistri takes about 1 hour and the normal ferry 2 hours and half.
-This charming little island is has stunning sapphire waters, pine trees and lush vegetation, that create a restful environment.
-The most popular resort in Agistri, where there are a lot of facilities, restaurants and activities like water sports, is Skala.
+This charming little island has stunning sapphire waters, pine trees, and lush vegetation, that create a restful environment.
+The most popular resort in Agistri, where there are a lot of facilities, restaurants, and activities like water sports, is Skala.